Batman: Arkham VR: Plot

 As Batman moves through the sewers, he hears intercom announcements from the deceased Joker.
 Batman finds Robin in a cage, but while attempting to free him, he is also captured.
 Robin notes Joker-styled graffiti on the cage and assumes their captor is emulating the Joker.
+The Joker's voice rebukes Tim, letting him know he is dealing with the real Joker.
 Batman and Robin are prevented from escaping by Killer Croc and use the electrified cages to temporarily stave off his attacks.
 Robin escapes, but is violently crushed by Croc after getting out of his cage.

 Batman's cage suddenly transforms into an elevator descending into the depths of Arkham Asylum.
 Batman interacts with a few prison cells before the last reveals a captive Joker.
 Batman is soon locked alone in a cell himself, which begins to change, displaying scrawled and bloody accusations of "killer" and "HA" on the walls.
-It is finally revealed Batman himself murdered Nightwing, blew up the witness, and lured Robin into the sewers.
+It is revealed that himself murdered Nightwing, blew up the witness, and lured Robin into the sewers.
 Joker had temporarily seized control of Batman's mind and body through a transfusion of his infected blood.
 Left utterly horrified at this discovery, Batman looks into his cell's mirror to see Joker as his reflection.
-The Clown Prince of Crime announces the "dynamic duo" are together at last before laughing maniacally followed by the lights going out.
+The Joker announces that the "dynamic duo" are together at last before laughing maniacally, followed by the lights going out.

-Throughout the game, there are several clues pointing towards the fact that the events depicted are merely a nightmare, likely caused by the Joker's infected blood in Batman's system.
-The sound of an alarm clock can be heard on multiple occasions, as can be a music station playing a lullaby, a decoded message saying "Wake up Bruce", and Alfred trying to wake Bruce up.
-This is further confirmed by the game taking place before the events of Batman: Arkham Knight, where both Nightwing and Robin are alive and Batman is dealing with the effects of the Joker's infected blood, which include severe and constant hallucinations like those seen in this game.

 Development

 In June 2016 at E3 2016, it was announced that Rocksteady was developing Batman: Arkham VR for the PlayStation VR, which was released in October 2016.
 The game has players "utilize [Batman's] legendary gadgets to unravel a plot that threatens the lives of his closest allies."
 Following a five-month period of exclusivity for the PlayStation 4, the game was released for the Oculus Rift and HTC Vive on April 25, 2017.
-Rocksteady teased the plot for Arkham VR in the Arkham Knight downloadable content "Crime Fighter Challenge Pack #6", which allowed players to explore the Wayne manor and interact with a piano to reveal a hidden wall containing references to a murder, shrapnel, and the Penguin.
+Rocksteady teased the plot for Arkham VR in the Arkham Knight downloadable content "Crime Fighter Challenge Pack #6", which allowed players to explore the Wayne Manor and interact with a piano to reveal a hidden wall containing references to a murder, shrapnel, and the Penguin.
 The game was built using Unreal Engine 4.